 As a leading bail bonds company in North Carolina, we are often the first call many people make upon hearing that a loved one is arrested.

 Where we are happy to be a trusted source of assistance to every caller, we often find that many are unprepared for dealing with the process of getting someone released from jail.
-In an attempt to help potential clients during what is sure to be a very emotional and distressing time, we’ve compiled a list of questions that should help when looking to contract with a bail bondsman.
+In an attempt to help potential clients during what is sure to be a very emotional and distressing time, we've compiled a list of questions that should help when looking to contract with an NC bail bondsman.
 This is a process that deserves time and research so interview several bail agents before making this very-important decision.

 Protect yourself by asking these key questions: